nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ###Introduction###
 ------------------

 Hawaii.
 Sunshine.
 Beautiful beaches.
-Mai tais.
+Mai Tais.
 These are a few of the great motivators for moving to one of America's favorite vacation destinations.
 However, Hawaii has some of the most expensive consumer products in the nation.
-According to [expastistan.com](https://www.expatistan.com/cost-of-living/comparison/new-york-city/honolulu), in comparision to New York City, Honolulu is more expensive by the percentages for the following items:
+According to [expastistan.com](https://www.expatistan.com/cost-of-living/comparison/new-york-city/honolulu), in comparison to New York City, Honolulu is more expensive by the percentages for the following items:

 * 1 liter of whole fat milk: 41%
 * 1 kg (2 lbs) of apples: 68%
 * Bread for 2 people for 1 day: 67%

 In addition to exorbitant food prices, Hawaii currently holds the crown of having the highest fuel prices in the entire United States, according to [gasbuddy.com](https://www.gasbuddy.com/USA).
-The Aloha state has long held the repuation of having the most expensive fuel in the land.
+The Aloha state has long held the reputation of having the most expensive fuel in the land.
 However, until recently, such trends have been difficult to quantify.
 In order to better analyze datasets such as Hawaiian fuel prices, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
 Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among many other.